DavSanchez/richenv/README.md

   -- ...
 ```

-Instead of modifying the current process, you could spawn processes with custom environments (for example with [`System.Process.proc`](https://hackage.haskell.org/package/process-1.6.18.0/docs/System-Process.html#v:proc) and `CreateProcess`' [`env`](https://hackage.haskell.org/package/process-1.6.18.0/docs/System-Process.html#t:CreateProcess) field) by providing a list defined with the `RichEnv` rules.
-See the Hackage documentation and [the tests](./test/RichEnvSpec.hs) for more details.
+As mentioned before, instead of modifying the current process, you use `RichEnv` to spawn processes with custom environments (for example with [`System.Process.proc`](https://hackage.haskell.org/package/process/docs/System-Process.html#v:proc) and `CreateProcess`' [`env`](https://hackage.haskell.org/package/process/docs/System-Process.html#t:CreateProcess) field) defined with your rules, effectively controlling how the environment is forwarded from the current process to the spawned ones.

+See the Hackage documentation and [the tests](./test/RichEnvSpec.hs) for more details and examples.